MileHacker Logo

 Unique Finds

-Discovering special items not widely available in tourist shops.
+Discovering special items not widely available in gift shops.

 Travel Advisory

 For visits to Taluksangay Village and Rio Hondo Village, local guidance and heightened awareness of safety are recommended.
-Prioritize safety and consult local advice before considering such excursions.
+Prioritize safety and check with local advice before considering such excursions.